NewPath-Consulting/wap-addon-member-directory/README.md

 ### Hide Restricted Fields

-This toggle will hide any restricted fields that are not available to the public or members using the privacy features of Wild Apricot.
+This toggle will only allow users to view content respective to their levels, ie member information can only be viewed by members.
+This is controlled by user and global privacy settings from Wild Apricot.
+For security, admin only information cannot be viewed through this block, please access this directly through Wild Apricot.

 ## Member Profile Shortcode